-2) Do the hike at Oneonta Gorge (currently closed sadly):
+2) Do the hike at Oneonta Gorge (closed and open randomly):

 Despite being closed due to a fire that occurred about 5 years ago, I still have to include Oneonta Gorge on this list because it has opened a few times in recent years and also simply because of how beautiful it is based on the photos I’ve seen, one of which I purchased to show you here.

 One of the reasons I have continued to return to this region is because of Oneonta Gorge and the desire to hike through here.
 It is a 1 mile gorge that is extremely beautiful and leads to a nice waterfall.

 For nearly 5 years now, I’ve been trying to hike into this area, only to see the same “closed” signs again and again.

 It has become a very frustrating thing for me given what I’ve seen about how beautiful this place is and the fact that it may be one of the most beautiful places I have ever seen in my life.